Customer Loyalty Programs

 Controlling Customer Loyalty Programs

 Only carefully planned and executed controlling ensures long-term success of customer loyalty programs.
 Just as important as precisely formulating targets is to imperative check the degree of achievement and to regularly optimize programs to ensure they can be reached.
 Measuring the success of customer loyalty is extremely complex and difficult to implement in practice.
 After all, success is only achieved in the medium to long term, so it is time-delayed in relation to the investment, which must be made immediately.
 In addition, customer loyalty can usually rarely be attributed to a customer loyalty concept but is due to many different factors.
-As a result, many customer loyalty programs, especially cost-intensive customer clubs, often fail due to a lack of controlling.
+As a result, many customer loyalty programs, especially cost-intensive customer clubs, often fail due to a lack of control.

 Linking NPS® and customer loyalty measures